mdm-code/gsnip/README.md

 ## Installation

-Consult `Makefile`; there is the `install` directive that you would call with `make install`, and that's pretty much it when it comes to installation of a Go program.
+Consult `Makefile`; there is an `install` directive that you can call with `make install`, and that's pretty much it when it comes to the installation of this Go program.

 ## Testing